-Mark Bodenrader has served as our interim Chief Financial Officer since September 2021 and as our Vice President, Finance and Chief Accounting Officer since September 2019.
+Mark Bodenrader has served as our interim Chief Financial Officer since September 2021, as our Senior Vice President, Finance and Chief Accounting Officer since July 2022 and as our Vice President, Finance and Chief Accounting Officer since September 2019.
 Previously, from February 2007 to September 2019, Mr. Bodenrader held various roles of increasing responsibility at Biogen Inc., a publicly traded biotechnology company, most recently as corporate controller, where he was responsible for all aspects of worldwide accounting and SEC reporting.
 Previously, he was head of internal audit at Heritage Property Investment Trust.
 From 2003 to 2004, Mr. Bodenrader served as manager, assurance and business advisory services at Grant Thornton LLP, after serving as assistant controller at Cabot Industrial Trust from 1998 to 2002.
 Mr. Bodenrader began his career in public accounting at Arthur Andersen, LLP.
 Mr. Bodenrader earned a B.S. in Finance and Accounting from Merrimack College, and is a Certified Public Accountant.